Eppo-exp/eppo-docs/docs/administration/scim.md

 ### Attributes and Roles on Okta

-Set up Attribute Mapping, you will see that we support a custom attribute called `eppoMemberRole`.
+To setup Attribute Mapping, you will see that we support a custom attribute called `eppoMemberRole`.
 This optional custom attribute allows an IT admin to set the user's Eppo role from within the IdP.

 That attribute can only have the following attributes (strings): `default`, `viewer`, `experiment_editor`, `data_owner`, `admin`